Q&A: National Adoption Month

 With U.S. Senator Chuck Grassley

-Q: Why is the month of November celebrated as National Adoption Month?
+Q: Why is November celebrated as National Adoption Month?